wizo06/japanese/docs/Fundamentals/description.md

 We will learn more about the particle 「の」 in a later section.

-???+ tip "Trivia"
+!!! tip "Did you know"
     The example sentence #4 is the name of a Manga and Anime series.
 The English name of the series is "March comes in like a lion".

 ### no-adjectives

 Historically, Japanese did not have na-adjectives, and only had i-adjectives and nouns.
+In fact, in Japanese, "i-adjectives" are referred to as 「形容詞」 which literally means "adjective".
+The terms "i-adjective" and "na-adjective" are only really used in settings where Japanese is being taught to westerners, but I digress.
 Overtime, when new words were introduced into the language they were added as **nouns**.
 These "new words" are primarily of Chinese origin, such as:

 - 綺麗
 - 元気